A unique, historic venue for one of the most important days of your life.Check Availability and Pricing

-Decorated in a period style, and sleeping up to 11 guests- the Merchant’s House is the ideal location for a gatherings with families or friends, special birthdays or anniversaries.
+Decorated in period style, and sleeping up to 11 guests- the Merchant’s House offers unique lodgings; perfect for gatherings with families and friends or hosting special occasions.

-The house consists of a large open planned living and dining area and a compact well-equipped kitchen on the first floor, along with one of the bedrooms (a double with an ‘8 poster’ bed) and a wet room bathroom.
+Sleeping up to eleven, the house consists of a large open planned living and dining area and a compact well-equipped kitchen on the first floor, along with one of the bedrooms (a double with a ‘12 poster’ bed!) and a wet room bathroom.

 There is lift access up to this floor and the wet room is accessible for disabled guests.

-Stairs lead up to the second floor, where there are two double bedrooms (one with en-suite), a twin bedroom, a triple bedroom (with built in box bed suitable for a child) and a large family bathroom with free-standing roll top bath.
+Stairs lead up to the second floor, where there are two double bedrooms (one with en-suite), a twin bedroom, a triple bedroom (with built in box bed suitable for an adult or child) and a large family bathroom with free-standing roll top bath.

 Both floors benefit from fantastic views across Eyemouth town, harbour and out to sea.
-Guests are welcome to use the lawned area in front of the house bastion, and the Picnic table in the side garden, the beach is just a ten minute walk away.
+Guests are welcome to use the lawned area in front of the house, and the picnic table in the side garden.

-The tower is ideally situated to explore Eyemouth and the East Berwickshire coast, including the stunning villages of Coldingham and St Abbs.
+The house is ideally situated to explore Eyemouth and the East Berwickshire coast, including the stunning villages of Coldingham and St Abbs, with their weekly market; perfect for locally produced food, crafts and gifts.
+It is also ideal for Golfers being very close to Eyemouth Golf course.

-Eyemouth town centre is just a ten minute scenic walk across the harbour, where plenty local amenities are situated including a supermarket, post office and local gift shops.
-There are also plenty places to eat and drink, we recommend relaxing in Oblo Bar & Bistro with a delicious meal, or sampling award-winning local fish & chips and ice cream from Giacopazzi’s.
+Eyemouth town centre is just a ten minute scenic walk across the harbour, where plenty local amenities are situated including a supermarket, post office, local gift shops and plenty places to eat and drink.

-There are a number of nearby attractions, including Gunsgreen House itself (during the Summer Season 1st April - 31st October, guests benefit from 10% discount on entry to Gunsgreen House), Eyemouth Town Museum, Eyemouth Maritime Centre and a booth on the harbour-side where fish can be bought to feed the local seals- a favourite with children.
+There are a number of nearby attractions, including the Eyemouth Museum and a booth on the harbour-side where fish can be bought to feed the local seals- a favourite with children.

-Other things to do include taking an exhilarating boat trip with Eyemouth Rib Trips, or practising your golfing skills at Eyemouth Golf Club (famed for its 6th hole across the sea, voted ‘Britain’s No.1 Most Extraordinary Golf Hole’).
+Other things to do include taking an exhilarating boat ride on Eyemouth Rib Trips, or practising your golfing skills at Eyemouth Golf Club (famed for its 6th hole across the sea, voted ‘Britain’s No.1 Most Extraordinary Golf Hole’).